 BROWN, James Davie (1816?-1865) — Melbourne

 Map engraver & lithographer.
 Engraved Albert Purchas, Map of the settled districts around Melbourne in the colony of Victoria 1854, with David Tulloch; James Kearney, Melbourne and its suburbs 1855, with Tulloch; Tulloch & Brown’s map of the colony of Victoria 1856, again with Tulloch.
-For some commentary on the maps, see the entry for Tulloch.
+For some commentary on these maps, see the entry for Tulloch.
+Independently, he produced Brown’s school room map of Victoria 1857 — “the accuracy and beauty of the maps produced by this gentleman are universally acknowledged, but in this new map we think he has excelled all his previous efforts” (The Age, 19 Feb 1857), as well as sheets for the Geological Survey of Victoria; produced, with William Slight (see BME 2011), Frederick Proeschel, Map of New South Wales & Victoria 1861; Jacob Braché, Ballaarat gold field.
+No. 1 1861; Proeschel, Australasia 1863; Proeschel, Map of North Australia 1863; further sheets for the Geological Survey of Victoria, etc.

 9 Brunswick Terrace, Southampton — 1851